 The BND had Ludwig Albert's denunciations of Felfe as early as 1953, but these went unheeded.
-Albert made a practice of denouncing many of his colleagues who transferred from GV"L" to the Headquarters CE units and, furthermore, was not entirely above suspicion himself.
-The first concerted investigation of Felfe of which we have record was begun by the BND in 1956 on the official grounds of "Suspected SD and Eastern Connections."
-When the BND traced the British in the course of this investigation, they received a memo on 21 January 1958 generally outlining Felfe's insecure and deceptive practices as a British agent and specifically pointing out suspicious contact with Helmut Proebsting and "the RIS attempt to recruit Clemens."
+Albert made a practice of denouncing many of his colleagues who transferred from GV"L" to the headquarters CE units and, furthermore, was not entirely above suspicion himself.
+The first concerted investigation of Felfe of which we have record was begun by the BND in 1956 on the official grounds of "Suspected SD and Eastern Connections".
+When the BND traced the British in the course of this investigation, they received a memo on 21 January 1958 generally outlining Felfe's insecure and deceptive practices as a British agent and specifically pointing out suspicious contact with Helmut Proebsting and "the RIS attempt to recruit Clemens".
 The memo did not contain an account of Felfe's having offered Clemens to them as a double agent.
-In addition.
+In addition, the British pointed out that as late as August 1957, Felfe had attempted to establish an unofficial connection to a British intelligence officer in Duesseldorf.
+None of this seems to have stirred the BND particularly.
+Felfe was called in and asked, in a rather pro forma manner, about his SD 2 connections.
+Felfe, equally pro forma, denied having been an SD officer.
+The "investigation" seems to have petered out at this point, despite the fact that the falsity of Felfe's statement could have been proven very easily.